Nathaniel Applefield, Elliott Campaign Manager

-April Christenson, Communications Coordinator
+April Christenson, Development Associate

-April Christenson joined OLCV as Communications Coordinator in September 2015, after relocating to Portland from Omaha, Nebraska where she worked as Marketing Specialist for Girl Scouts Spirit of Nebraska.
+April Christenson joined OLCV in September 2015, after relocating to Portland from Omaha, Nebraska where she worked as Marketing Specialist for Girl Scouts Spirit of Nebraska.
 She studied Journalism and Political Science at the University of Nebraska-Omaha and worked in several marketing roles before discovering that she wanted to pursue a career in nonprofit communications and development.
 She is also a freelance writer and has contributed to a number of different publications.
 In her free time, she enjoys trail running, cooking, and exploring her new home in Oregon.

 James Ellsworth, Engagement Organizer